Two GitHub pages hosting the web app are available:

 For more information about this application, please refer to STM32WBA Health Thermometer.

-Caution : Issues and the pull-requests are not supported to submit problems or suggestions related to the software delivered in this repository.
-This example is being delivered as-is, and not necessarily supported by ST.
+Caution: Issues and pull requests are not supported channels for submitting problems or suggestions related to the software delivered in this repository.
+This example is delivered as-is and is not necessarily supported by ST.

-For any other question related to the product, the hardware performance or characteristics, the tools, the environment, you can submit it to the ST Community on the STM32WBA MCUs related page.
+For any other questions related to the product, hardware performance or characteristics, tools, or environment, you can submit them to the ST Community on the STM32WBA MCU-related page.